ConnorSweeneyDev/.config/readme.md

 - If it needs one, add an `after\plugin\[PLUGIN].lua` file for the plugin and restart neovim.

 The following plugins require extra or different steps than those outlined above:
-- Telescope &rightarrow; This should be installed at the same time as telescope-ui-select.nvim, `after\plugin\telescope.lua` requires both of these plugins to be installed.
 - Leap &rightarrow; This should be installed at the same time as leap-by-word.nvim, `after\plugin\leap.lua` requires both of these plugins to be installed.
 - Colorscheme &rightarrow; vim-transparent and vscode.nvim should both be installed at the same